Open spaces, warm welcome and safe holidays in Trentino

 Leisure Activities and Transportation

 - Cultural venues such as cinemas, theatres, concert halls, live music venues, museums, galleries, libraries and cultural institutes are open to the public in a safe and restricted manner, complying with social distancing.
 Minimum safety distances will be required to enter museums, and for weekend access you will need to book your visit at least one day in advance, either by phone or online.
+As of 6 August, a Green Pass or a negative molecular/rapid test is required for entry.

 - It is possible to play outdoor sports, including team and contact sports.
 For individual exercise, a minimum distance of 2 metres from other people should be observed and crowded spaces should be avoided.

 - Gyms and open-air swimming pools, spas and indoor swimming pools may be used in accordance with the specific protocols in place.
+As of 6 August, a Green Pass or a negative molecular/rapid test is required for indoor activities, with limited participation.

 - Adventure parks are open, though booking is required and there will be a limited number of admissions to prevent gatherings.
+As of 6 August, a Green Pass or a negative molecular/rapid test is required for entry.

 - Commercial activities in markets and shopping centres are open even on public holidays and pre-holidays in accordance with protocols.

 - Theme parks and amusement parks are open, subject to quotas and regulations to counter the spread of the virus.
+As of 6 August, a Green Pass or a negative molecular/rapid test is required for entry.

 - Trentino boasts a wide network of local services — buses, shuttles and commuter trains — which guarantee transport within the largest towns on the valley floor as well as links between these settlements and the mountain valleys surrounded by countryside.
 At the moment, the local transport system operate with a number of procedures and measures in place and at reduced capacity (80%) to guarantee that its services can be provided while protecting all users.